natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 4 x 20 mm Browning-Colt Mk12 Mod 3 cannons, nose-mounted (144 rpg = 576 total)
+* 4 x 20 mm Browning-Colt Mk12 Mod 3 cannons, nose-mounted (125 rpg = 500 total)
-** 4 x 20 mm Browning-Colt Mk12 Mod 3 cannons + 60 x countermeasures
+* 60 x countermeasures

 The offensive armament of the F-8E consists of 4 x 20 mm Browning-Colt Mk12 Mod 3 autocannons, grouped into 2 selectable groups.
 The guns replaced the 20 mm M3 commonly used from the end of WW2 until the Korean war, and has a quick fire rate of 1,000 rpm, outputting 7.30 kg of shells per second towards the enemy.
-With 144 rounds per gun, this gives pilots of the F-8E 8.64 seconds of trigger time.
+With 125 rounds per gun, this gives pilots of the F-8E 8 seconds of trigger time.
 If ammo capacity is a concern, pilots can select one group of 20 mm to fire at a time, doubling their trigger time.
 The guns do reliable damage and have a good velocity of 1,012 m/s, only slightly less than the [[M61 (20 mm)|20 mm M61]] found on later jets.
 This makes getting reliable gun kills easy for pilots.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}